FreeCAD/FreeCAD-documentation/wiki/Compile_on_Linux.md

 }}

 The `-j` option of `make` controls how many jobs (files) are compiled in parallel.
 The `nproc` program prints the number of CPU cores in your system; by using it together with the `-j` option you can choose to process as many files as you have cores, in order to speed up overall compilation of the program.
 In the example above, it will use all cores in your system except two; this will keep your computer responsive for other uses while compilation proceeds in the background.
 The FreeCAD executable will eventually appear in the `freecad-build/bin` directory.
 See also [Compiling (speeding up)](Compiling_(Speeding_up).md) to improve compilation speed.

+### Resolving cmake issues

+If you have done an out-of-source build before and get stuck on a dependency that is not recognized or can\'t seem to be resolved, try the following:

+-   Delete the contents of the build directory before running cmake again.
+FreeCAD is a rapidly moving target, you may be tripping over cached cmake information that points at an older version than the new repository head can use.
+Clearing the cache may allow cmake to recover and recognize the version you actually need.

+-   If cmake complains about missing a specific file, use a tool such as \"apt-file search\", or its equivalent in other package systems, to discover what package that file belongs to and install it.
+Bear in mind that you are likely to need the -dev version of the package that carries header or config files files required for FreeCAD to use the package.

 ### In-source building